 Taxable Monthly Income Tax Rate

 2. CRC 54,303,000 – 109,228,000 20%

 3. Over CRC 109,228,000 30%

 2. Double Taxation

-It is mandatory for an American living abroad or Green Card holder to file a US federal tax return using a hard copy of filing taxes online.
-To avoid double taxation, you should check on the foreign earned income exclusion (FEIE).
-Under the 2019 FEIE, U.S. expats are permitted to exclude an income of $107,600 for 2020, earned abroad from their US tax obligation.
+An American living abroad or a Green Card holder must file a US federal tax return using a hard copy of filing taxes online.
+To avoid double taxation, check the foreign earned income exclusion (FEIE).
+Under the 2019 FEIE, U.S. expats can exclude an income of $107,600 for 2020 earned abroad from their US tax obligation.

-Whether to claim a non-citizen spouse to your tax return depends on your spouse’s residency status.
+Whether to claim a non-citizen spouse on your tax return depends on your spouse’s residency status.
 Is your spouse a resident alien or a non-resident alien?